Published: November 2020; Updated January 2025

 Impact of malaria

-Estimates of annual malaria deaths vary from about 627,000 to 640,000.1 About 95% of the malaria deaths reported by the World Health Organization (WHO) for 2020 were in sub-Saharan Africa, and children under five years old accounted for about three-quarters of malaria deaths globally.2
+Estimates of annual malaria deaths vary from about 597,000 to 748,000.1 About 95% of the malaria deaths reported by the World Health Organization (WHO) for 2023 were in the WHO African Region, and children under five years old accounted for more than three-quarters of those malaria deaths.2

-Presuming the proportion of children dying from malaria is approximately constant across countries, then more than 70% of total malaria deaths were children under five years old in sub-Saharan Africa (95% of total malaria deaths in sub-Saharan Africa multiplied by 77% of total malaria deaths occurring in children under five results in 73%).
+More than 70% of total malaria deaths were children under five years old in Africa (95% of total malaria deaths in Africa multiplied by 76% of malaria deaths occurring in children under five results in 72.2%).

 Impact of vitamin A deficiency

-The Institute for Health Metrics and Evaluation's Global Burden of Disease project estimates that vitamin A deficiency increases the risk of diarrhea, measles, and lower respiratory tract infections.3 Across the countries and regions where GiveWell has modeled Helen Keller International programs, we estimate the average prevalence of vitamin A deficiency in children under five is 22%.4
+The Institute for Health Metrics and Evaluation’s Global Burden of Disease project estimates that vitamin A deficiency increases the risk of diarrhea, measles, and lower respiratory tract infections.3 Across the countries and regions where GiveWell has modeled Helen Keller Intl programs, we estimate the average prevalence of vitamin A deficiency in children under five is 27%.4

 Impact of vaccine-preventable diseases

-Worldwide, at least 15% infants did not receive all recommended childhood vaccines.5 In Nigeria, where New Incentives operates, 43% of infants did not receive all recommended vaccines.6
+Worldwide, at least 15% of infants did not receive all recommended childhood vaccines.5 In Nigeria, where New Incentives operates, 44% of infants did not receive all recommended vaccines.6

 Sources